 1. Sear the meat well.

-Searing meat takes a long time and it's tempting to skip it.
+Searing meat takes a long time, and it's tempting to skip it.
 Don't.
-Searing the meat until it develops a dark brown crust on the bottoms and a sticky "fond" starts to glaze over the bottom of the pan are both key to creating the kind of rich, caramelized flavors that make stews irresistibly good.
+Searing the meat until it develops a dark brown crust and a sticky "fond" starts to glaze over the bottom of the pan are both key to creating the kind of rich, caramelized flavors that make stews irresistibly good.